ChCWatson/ELK-STACK-PROJECT/README.md

 The Jump Box provides a more efffect method to manage administration of multiple systems.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
-- Filebeat watches for log directories or specific log files.
+- Filebeat monitors for specific log files.
-- Metricbeat helps monitor servers by collecting metrics from the system and services running within the server.
+- Metricbeat helps monitor servers by taking the metrics and statistics that it collects and ships them to the output that you specify.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|